stevesaliman/gradle-properties-plugin/README.md

 Gradle can add properties to your project in several ways, as documented in the Gradle [User Guide] (http://www.gradle.org/docs/current/userguide/tutorial_this_and_that.html).
-Gradle applies the different methods in a particular order, and the value of a property in your project will be the value from the last thing that set the property.
+Gradle uses these ways in a particular order, and the value of a property in your project will be the value from the last thing that set the property.
 Gradle's order of processing is:

 1. The gradle.properties file in the parent project's directory, if the project is a module of a multi-project build.